copernicus-mogley/zkav.club/recording-station/README.md

 It can be a deep-dive conversation, a quick reflection, a hallway riff, a group recap, or something weird.
 We’re here for all of it.

-Once you approve the recording, we get the source safely into the public archive (Internet Archive) with credits and context, then release it under CC BY-SA.
+Once you approve the recording, we handle the upload to Internet Archive.

 ## Why we do it